JakuJ/non-euclidean-raycasting/readme.md

-# Non-Euclidean Raycasting
+# Raycasting in p5.js

-WORK IN PROGRESS
+Maybe I will come back to this one day, or recreate it in WebGL, as it gets slow sometimes.

 Working:
 * Naive raycasting - O(rays * segments)
-* Compliance with MVC pattern
+* Compliance with the MVC pattern
 * Segment height and width ratio independent from display size
 * Proper rendering of objects of different height
 * Texturing